 I made this model marine steam engine around 1985/87 based upon the Edgar

 magazine of circa 1956.
 Business wasn't too busy in the mid 1980's so I had the crazy idea to make a batch of five!
 A first class design with lots of atmosphere without too much endless detail.
-But 'model engineer' detail can be a curse, it took years to shake-off and as per factory toolmaking and design in general needs to be as simple as possible.
+But 'model engineer' detail can be a curse, it took years to shake-off and as per factory toolmaking and design in general all solutions need to be as simple as possible.

-The diagonal paddle engine as illustrated here in its uncompleted form incorporates several constructional changes, I cannot help but 'improve' ...
-I was 'taught to think' at Hardys by my boss Raymond, a first rate training.
+The diagonal paddle engine as illustrated here in its uncompleted form incorporates several constructional changes, I cannot help but 'improve' ie I was 'taught to think' at Hardys by my boss Raymond, a first rate training.
 The main mod being frames of 1/8 inch brass sheet thereby providing me with an accurate and flat datum to build the engines up from, no way could I work from the aluminium frames as supplied by the castings people and anyway aluminium is so incongruous with anything 'steam'.
 I suppose that is the toolmaker in me, again its my training.
 But coming from a model engineering background was also a handicap, the curse of incorporating needless detail and endless complication.
 All motion pins in this version are hardened and tempered silver steel, but with hindsight I would have used case hardened mild steel.
-I am pleased with the eccentric rods, which look very 'dainty' and I also made an effort to make a better looking bearing keep than is usually fitted.
+I am pleased with the eccentric rods, which look very 'dainty' and I also made an effort to make a better looking bearing-keep than is usually fitted.
 I'm very keen on fitting the appropriate studding and nuts as would be typical full size practice, I doubt you'll ever see slotted screws in any of my model engineering projects.
-I even made the recommended silver steel three bladed milling cutter to machine all three cylinder ports in one go as per the front page of M.E. in the late 50's.
+I even made the recommended silver steel three bladed milling cutter to machine all three cylinder ports in one go as per the front page of M.E. somewhere in the late 50's.

 18th Century Bow Drills